Benesh International: Benesh Movement Notation

-The Benesh Institute is the international centre for Benesh Movement Notation (BMN).
-Since 1997 it has been incorporated within the RAD.
-It aims to help the dance profession preserve its heritage and to protect choreographic copyright.
+Benesh International is the home of Benesh Movement Notation (BMN).
+Formerly the Benesh Institute, since 1997 it has been incorporated within the RAD.

 Devised by Rudolf and Joan Benesh, and first published in 1956, BMN is a written system for recording human movement.
 It is most widely used in the recording and restaging of dance works.